kaizen-ai/kaizenflow/helpers/lib_tasks_integrate.md

   > i integrate_files --file-direction only_files_in_dst
   ```

-2) Look for directory touched on only one branch:
+2) Look for directory touched in only one branch:
   ```
   > i integrate_files --file-direction common_files --mode "print_dirs"
   > i integrate_files --file-direction only_files_in_src --mode "print_dirs"